If I Relapse, Do I Need to Start Rehab Over?

 As soon as you enter the treatment center, everyone starts talking about the big, bad threat of relapse.
 It becomes your nemesis, the monster that could ruin your recovery.
 You could quickly become convinced that a relapse would mark the end of a failed recovery attempt.

 Reading between the lines of all the relapse talk, you may see the implication that addiction recovery is a timed and linear process.
 In fact, it’s neither.
 The path to recovery is shaped more like a spiral than a straight line.
-You make some progress, and then you seem to stop for awhile before moving forward again.
+You make some progress, and then you seem to stop for a while before moving forward again.
 Sometimes it feels like you’re moving backward, but then you see how your backward movement can propel you forward faster.

 Relapse is really just a milestone in this long journey.
 It’s part of the recovery cycle for many people.
-The relapse rate for addiction recovery is estimated at about the same rate of relapse in other chronic diseases.
+The relapse rate for addiction recovery is estimated at about the same rate as relapse in other chronic diseases.
 Approximately 40-60% of people in recovery experience relapse, while about 30-50% of people with diabetes relapse in their treatment.

 Here are some of the primary causes of relapse for people recovering from addiction: